blittable/blittable.github.io/_posts/2019-7-27-why-learning-rust-now-might-be-a-not-so-bad-idea.md

 ### A Pinch More Motivation
 ---

-- macros, generics, closures, concurrency and parallelism are important Rust features, but you can write tight Rust code without them.
+- Macros, generics, closures, concurrency and parallelism are important Rust features, but you can write tight Rust code without them.
 There's fun stuff to do as you make progress.
+- Learning rust will make other languages clearer.
+Knowning Hungarian grammar makes other grammars easy.
 - There are many excellent crates and projects (https://github.com/rust-unofficial/awesome-rust) - too many to mention: but a top-ten, humorless, countdown:

 9  - <a href="https://github.com/actix/actix-web">Actix</a>  - A performant web framework